jonburdon/nimble/README.md

 [] Randomly choose who goes first
 [] Computer makes comments on the quality of your move - ie was it a good move?
-[] Audio plays on a mobile but not on a desktop, can be muted on either [] Play against the computer, with levels of difficulty [] 'Classic' version, with random number of stacks of counters.
+[] Audio plays on a mobile but not on a desktop, can be muted on either [] 'Classic' mode, with random number of stacks of counters.
 You can take as many as you like from any stack [] Implement tests for those functions which access the DOM